 Spreading viruses and malware to the users’ computers and devices is another reason why the attackers target small websites.
 Since the small sites have fewer layers of security, it gives the hackers an easy target to install website malware that infects the devices of the users who visit the website.

 The hackers can accomplish this by writing malicious codes into the backend of the WordPress site or by uploading downloadable files on the front end.
 If you are a victim of such an attack, it can ruin your business to a great extent.
-Search engines usually flag the infected websites as malicious.
+Search engines usually flag infected websites as malicious.

 Stealing the Private Information of the Business

 Hackers don’t always attack a website to fetch the user data.
-At times they intend to get the crucial information about the business from its website.
-If you own a small business, and you keep all the crucial details on the corresponding site, the chances are hackers may fetch that data and ask for ransom.
+At times they intend to get crucial information about the business from its website.
+If you own a small business, and you keep all the vital details on the corresponding site, the chances are hackers may fetch that data and ask for ransom.